-Citizenship in Montenegro is regulated by the Montenegrin Nationality Law of 2008, and it is based on the principle of ius sanguinis.
-Montenegrin citizenship can be acquired either by origin, birth in certain cases, naturalisation and international agreements and treaties.
+Citizenship in Montenegro is regulated by the Montenegrin Citizenship Law of 2008, and it is based on the principle of ius sanguinis.
+Montenegrin citizenship can be acquired either by origin, birth in certain cases, naturalisation or international agreements and treaties.

-According to Article 24 of the Montenegrin Citizenship Law, the consequences of non-registration and non-renunciation of a second citizenship is the loss of citizenship of Montenegro.
+Other than these exceptions, according to Article 24 of the Montenegrin Citizenship Law, the consequences of non-registration and non-renunciation of a second citizenship amount to the loss of citizenship of Montenegro.
 This is an ex lege procedure in Montenegro.